So one of my male clients told me a few of his female co-workers wanted to start losing some weight. He told them they should eat more protein.

 During and post-menopause, protein can help keep our hormones in check and help us avoid that dreaded weight gain!
 It can help improve our body composition as well as our overall body functioning.

 In menopause your hormone levels change and even specific hormones decrease, so if you don’t get enough protein, you’re going to have a harder time maintaining hormonal balance, which is what can affect muscle retention and cause weight gain.
 It can also affect our digestive system, thyroid and bone health!

 So really ladies I should be asking, “Why WOULDN’T you eat more protein!?!”

 If you’ve been struggling to get the results you want, track your food and you’ll notice that you probably are low on protein!

 Protein doesn’t lead to bulk.
 It leads to that strong, lean muscle that helps us move better, feel better and even LOOK BETTER!

-Ready to dial in your protein to get lean and strong?
-Learn more about MACRO CYCLING and how to eat according to your goals!
+Ready to find a diet right for YOUR NEEDS and YOUR GOALS?
+Learn more about how to eat according to your goals!